orchestrated-io/autonomous-identification/README.md

 ### Step 2 - Edit the environment variable file

-Copy env.list.sample to env.list and edit env.list to set the correct values for each of the listed variables.
+Copy config/env.list.sample to config/env.list and edit config/env.list to set the correct values for each of the listed variables.

 ```shell
 AWS_ACCESS_KEY_ID=************